jxtngx/lightning-lab/README.md

 ### Deep Learning

-Lightning AI's Sebastian Raschka has created a [free series on Deep Learning](https://lightning.ai/pages/courses/deep-learning-fundamentals/).
+Lightning AI's Sebastian Raschka has created a [free series on Deep Learning](https://lightning.ai/pages/courses/deep-learning-fundamentals/) and has shared his [university lectures](https://sebastianraschka.com/teaching/).

-NYU's Alfredo Canziani has created a [YouTube Series](https://www.youtube.com/playlist?list=PLLHTzKZzVU9e6xUfG10TkTWApKSZCzuBI) for his lectures on deep learning.
-Additionally, Professor Canziani was kind enough to make his course materials public [on GitHub](https://github.com/Atcold/NYU-DLSP21).
+NYU's Alfredo Canziani has created a [YouTube Series](https://www.youtube.com/playlist?list=PLLHTzKZzVU9e6xUfG10TkTWApKSZCzuBI) for his lectures on deep learning and has also made his his course materials public [on GitHub](https://github.com/Atcold/NYU-DLSP21).

 The book [Dive into Deep Learning](http://d2l.ai/#), created by a team of Amazon engineers, is availlable for free.

 DeepMind has shared several lectures series created for UCL [on YouTube](https://www.youtube.com/c/DeepMind/playlists?view=50&sort=dd&shelf_id=9).

 OpenAI has created [Spinning Up in Deep RL](https://spinningup.openai.com/en/latest/), an introductory series in deep reinforcement learning.

-### ML Ops

-Weights and Biases has created a free [ML Ops](https://www.wandb.courses/courses/effective-mlops-model-development) course.